mvanzant/DW_Final_Project/Data/README.md

 # Data

-combined_data.csv: includes the combined data csv file which contains the scraped data from D1ticker and the Kaggle data in one set
-collegefootballbowl: CSV file that contains the data straight from Kaggle
+combined_data.csv: includes the combined data csv file which contains the scraped data from D1ticker and the Kaggle data in one set collegefootballbowl.csv: CSV file that contains the data straight from Kaggle
 | Column Name | Data Type | Description |
 | ------ | ------ | ----- |
 | Winner/Tie | Text | College name of the bowl game winner |